thebkv/bkv/esther01.md

 chapter: 1
 title: "The Queen Refuses"
 focus:
-  - Ahasuerus displays the wealth and glory of his kingdom before the princes of the empire.
-  - Vashti refuses the king's command, and his anger receives counsel.
-  - A conflict inside the royal house is enlarged into a problem for the entire realm.
-  - Esther introduces a governing pattern: a personal reaction can become a rule under which the whole life begins to operate.
+  - A royal display meets a refusal, and the king's wounded honor receives counsel that turns it into law.
+  - The governing disciple discovery of how an injury to importance can begin ruling an entire life.
-summary: "Esther 1 shows how wounded pride can begin making the rules for an entire life.
-A royal display is interrupted by one refusal, anger receives supporting counsel, and a personal offense becomes a decree that reaches the whole empire."
+summary: "Esther 1 shows how wounded pride can begin making the rules for an entire life, as one refusal at a royal feast becomes an empire-wide decree."
 permalink: /esther01/
 ---